 Freeport Exemption (La Porte ISD)

 The Freeport Exemption exempts personal property consisting of inventory goods or ores, other than oil, natural gas and petroleum.
-Eligible property must be transported out of the state within 175 days of acquisition but may first be assembled, stored, manufactured, processed or fabricated locally.
-Currently, Freeport Exemptions are offered by the LPISD.
+Eligible property must be transported out of the state within 175 days of acquisition but it may first be assembled, stored, manufactured, processed, or fabricated.
+Currently, the Freeport Exemption is offered only by the La Porte ISD.
+All applications for the Freeport Exemption must be submitted to the Harris County Appraisal District.
+For a copy of the Freeport Exemption application, please click here.

 Municipal Grants – Chapter 380